bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 Resource requests are guaranteed and reserved for the pod. **Pod scheduling decisions are made based on the request** to ensure that a node has enough capacity available to meet the requested value.
 Inefficient use of requests lead to having to buy more licenses and hardware for the platform.

 **Resource limits**
-Resource limits set an upper limit of what a pod can burst to if the resources are available on the node.
-For perfomance reasons, CPU limits should not be set, but memory limits can be.
+Resource limits define the maximum resources a pod can use if they are available on the node.
+To maintain performance, avoid setting CPU limits, but you can set memory limits.

 ## Setting requests and limits